c-eze/TopSpot/README.md

 ## Overview

-App Name is a JavaScript coding exercise using loops.
-With this program you can display numbers in a given range with the even numbers in **BOLD.**
+Top Spot is a palindrome.
+A palindrome is a word or phrase that reads the same backward as forward.
+With this program you can determine if a word or phrase entered is a palindrome.

 ## Objectives